haashtech/haashtech/README.md

-# Hi there! 👋 Welcome to HaashTech
+# Hi there! 👋 Welcome to HAASH.tech

-🚀 **Innovating the Future, One Line of Code at a Time** 🚀
+🚀 **Where Innovation Meets Imagination** 🚀

 ---

 ### 🏢 About Us
-At **HaashTech**, we are passionate about building cutting-edge technology solutions that drive innovation and efficiency.
+At **HAASH.tech**, we are passionate about building cutting-edge technology solutions that drive innovation and efficiency.
 Our mission is to create seamless, scalable, and user-friendly applications that empower businesses and individuals alike.

 🔹 **Industry-Focused Solutions**
 🔹 **Scalable & Secure Architectures**